Alfresco/docs-alfresco/content-services/latest/admin/db-cleanup.md

 (`alf_audit_` and `alf_prop_` tables).

 If you plan to run a scheduled cleanup job for a large database (i.e. table sizes greater than 10 million rows), use the V2 cleanup job.
-Note that this is the default algorithm used in Alfresco Content Services 6.2.1 onwards.
+Note that this is the default algorithm used in Content Services 6.2.1 onwards.
 See [Alternative method for scheduling cleanup of database tables](#alternativedbcleanup) for more.

 `propTablesCleanupTrigger` is a `MonitoredCronTrigger` script, and a schedule to run this script can be set in the